 The avalanches start so high up in the mountains that they cannot be seen from the Milford Road itself.
 The impact pressure of avalanches can be up to 5,000 kilopascals.
 For comparison, only 15kPA is needed to break a car’s windscreen.

-To keep the road safe and open as much as possible during the avalanche season, the Transport Agency operates an internationally acclaimed avalanche control programme that predicts and controls avalanches.
+To keep the road safe and open as much as possible during the avalanche season, the Milford Road Alliance operates an avalanche control programme that predicts and controls avalanches.
 A specialist avalanche control team employs high tech equipment to manage avalanches.
 The specialised weather and condition monitoring equipment is based both at road and mountain level, and is monitored around the clock to maximise safety and minimise road closures.

 Besides predicting avalanches, the programme also controls the avalanche hazard by either not allowing traffic to stop inside the avalanche area or closing the road and using controlled explosives to release avalanches before they occur naturally.

 The avalanche hazard is the prediction of the probability of avalanches happening and is expressed as a level of danger.
 You must consider this before driving into the avalanche area.